reactive-python/reactpy-django/docs/src/features/templatetag.md

     For this template tag, there are two reserved keyword arguments: `class` and `key`

     -   `class` allows you to apply a HTML class to the top-level component div.
 This is useful for styling purposes.
-    -   `key` allows you to force the component to use a [specific key value](https://idom-docs.herokuapp.com/docs/guides/understanding-idom/why-idom-needs-keys.html?highlight=key).
-You typically won't need to set this.
+    -   `key` allows you to force the component to use a [specific key value](https://idom-docs.herokuapp.com/docs/guides/creating-interfaces/rendering-data/index.html#organizing-items-with-keys).
+Using `key` within a template tag is effectively useless.

     === "my-template.html"